California Forklift Accident Lawyers

 Failure To Maintain Equipment

 Forklifts must be well-maintained.
 Missing even a single routine maintenance schedule can cause the machine to malfunction.
 If the forklift is not properly maintained, a breakdown can happen quickly.
-Forklifts that break down while carrying heavy materials can cause products to fall onto employees and customers who are in close proximity.
+Forklifts that break down while carrying heavy materials can cause products to fall onto employees and customers who are in proximity.

 Failure To Chock The Forklift